Learning low-rank latent mesoscale structures in networks: Convergence Analysis

-The second part of \textbf{(ii)} follows immediately from \eqref{eq:def_conditional_loss_flipped}. }
+The second part of \textbf{(ii)} follows immediately from \eqref{eq:def_conditional_loss_flipped}.

 We still need to verify \eqref{eq:dict_flipped_bipartite}.
-Roughly, we argue that all $k\times k$ mesoscale patches $A_{\overline{\x_{t}}}=\mathtt{ref}(A_{\x_{t}})$ have a reversed row and column ordering relative to their original ordering, so $k\times k$ latent motifs that we train on such matrices also have this reversed ordering of rows and columns.
+All $k \times k$ mesoscale patches $A_{\overline{\x_{t}}} = \mathtt{ref}(A_{\x_{t}})$ have a reversed row and column ordering relative to their original ordering, so $k\times k$ latent motifs that we train on such matrices also have this reversed ordering of rows and columns.
 One can check this claim by induction on $t$ together with \eqref{eq:bipartite_flip_even} and the uniqueness assumption (b).
 We omit the details. \end{proof}